Article · Mar 20, 2026

 }

-The setup cost is one afternoon.
-The savings is permanent.
-This is the same class of pre-flight discipline that the PostgREST docs on upserts recommend but stop short of automating.
+One afternoon to set up.
+This is the same class of pre-flight check that the PostgREST docs on upserts recommend but stop short of automating.

 The lesson generalizes beyond PostgREST.
 Any time you have a string parameter that gets resolved against a remote system at runtime, that string is a contract.
-The remote system (Postgres, a third-party API, a feature flag service) is the canonical store; your code holds a copy that can drift.
+The remote system (Postgres, a third-party API, a feature flag service) holds the canonical definition; your code holds a copy that can drift.

-- Code-generate the strings from the canonical store on every build (the Drizzle/Prisma model).
+- Code-generate the strings from the canonical store on every build.
+This is the Drizzle/Prisma model.
+The generator catches drift at compile time.

-- Validate the strings against the canonical store on every build (the audit-script model above).
+- Validate the strings against the canonical store on every build.
+This is the audit-script model above.
+The generator isn’t generating, so CI does the checking instead.

-- Centralize the strings in one file with explicit names per use site, so a rename surfaces as a code change rather than a value-string update (the constants-module model).
+There is a third option: centralize the strings in one file with explicit names per use site, so a rename surfaces as a code change rather than a buried value-string update.
+Any of the three breaks the bug class.
+The PostgREST default picks none of them.

 If you are running a Supabase-backed product and you are about to do a schema cleanup or rename pass, let’s talk.
-The audit catches this class of bug along with a few others (RLS-policy chains that quietly broke, foreign keys that point at deleted tables, generated types that drifted from production).
+The audit catches this class of bug along with a few others: RLS-policy chains that quietly broke, foreign keys pointing at deleted tables, generated types that drifted from production.
 About three hours of work, runs in CI from then on.

-For a related class of “looks fine, breaks under load” bug specific to AI-assisted code, see the silent failures I keep finding in AI-built data pipelines.
-And for the auth-side of the same fragility surface in Supabase, see two-layer identity models in Supabase, which is the first post in this series.
+For the auth-side of the same fragility surface in Supabase, see two-layer identity models in Supabase, the first post in this series.

 Frequently asked questions